syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% endhighlight %}

-Refer to the online documentation link for more details about ways to protect the Word documents using **DocIO**:
+Refer to the online documentation link for more details about the ways to protect the Word documents by using **DocIO**:

 [Protecting word document from editing](http://www.google.com/# "")